Access policy for Special Collections

 The standard University readers’ card does not grant access to the Special Collections including manuscripts, archive material, rare books or music Special Collections.
 All members of the College are welcome to consult the Special Collections but access arrangements and reading room rules are exactly the same as for external readers and appointments must be made in advance with the Librarian.

-Full access to the Library is restricted to current members of the College, who may access the Lower Library and Basement 24 hours a day.
+Full access to the Library is restricted to current members of the College, who may access the Lower Library and New Library 24 hours a day.
 The Upper Library is closed outside staffed hours.

 Students may show visitors around between 12:00 and 12:45 on Saturdays during term time.
 Alternatively, an appointment can be made with a member of library staff to bring guests at other times.
 Guests should always be introduced at the enquiry desk on arrival.